Azure/missionlz/README.md

 ## Networking

 Networking is set up in a hub and spoke design, separated by tiers: T0 (Identity and Authorization), T1 (Infrastructure Operations), T2 (DevSecOps and Shared Services), and multiple T3s (Workloads).
-Security can be configured to allow separation of duties between all tiers.
-Most customers will deploy each tier to a separate Azure subscription, but multiple subscriptions are not required.
+Access control can be configured to allow separation of duties between all tiers.

 <!-- markdownlint-disable MD033 -->
 <!-- allow html for images so that they can be sized -->
 <img src="docs/images/networking.png" alt="Mission LZ Networking" width="600" />
 <!-- markdownlint-enable MD033 -->

+## Subscriptions

+Most customers will deploy each tier to a separate Azure subscription, but multiple subscriptions are not required.
+A single subscription deployment is good for a small IT Admin team, or for testing and evaluation.

 ## Firewall

-All network traffic is directed through the firewall residing in the Network Hub resource group in this architecture.
-The firewall is configured as the default route for all the T0 (Identity and Authorization) through T3(n) (Team Environments) resource groups as follows:
+All network traffic is directed through the firewall residing in the Network Hub resource group.
+The firewall is configured as the default route for all the T0 (Identity and Authorization) through T3 (workload/team environments) resource groups as follows:

 |Name         |Address prefix| Next hop type| Next hop IP address|
 |-------------|--------------|-----------------|-----------------|
 |default_route| 0.0.0.0/0    |Virtual Appliance|10.0.100.4       |

-The default firewall configured for MLZ is [Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features) for both Azure Commercial and Azure Government to allow for enhanced security posturing.
+The default firewall configured for MLZ is [Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features).

 Presently, there are two firewall rules configured to ensure access to the Azure Portal and to facilitate interactive logon via PowerShell and Azure CLI, all other traffic is restricted by default.
 Below are the collection of rules configured for Azure Commercial and Azure Government clouds:

 |Rule Collection Priority | Rule Collection Name | Rule name | Source | Port     | Protocol                               |